 The classicist Edward Everett, a professor of Greek at Harvard, was active in championing the Greek cause in the United States.

-In 1821, the “Greek Committee” in Charleston, South Carolina sent the Greeks 50 barrels of salted meat, while the Greek Committee in Springfield, Massachusetts sent supplies of salted meat, sugar, fish and flour.
-In New York City, a charity ball hosted by that city’s Greek committee raised the then-princely sum of $8,000.
+In 1821, the “Greek Committee” in Charleston, South Carolina sent the Greek people 50 barrels of salted meat, while the Greek Committee in Springfield, Massachusetts sent supplies of salted meat, sugar, fish and flour.
+In New York City, a charity ball hosted by that city’s Greek Committee raised the then-princely sum of $8,000.

 In Nafplio, the first capital of modern Greece, a monument to honor the philhellenes who died fighting in the war listed 274 names, with one hundred from Germany, forty each from France and Italy, and the rest from Britain, Spain, Hungary, Sweden, Portugal and Denmark.

-But of course the biggest casualty of the war among the philhellenes was that of Lord Byron, who is celebrated in Greece as a national hero.
+But of course the biggest casualty of the war among all the philhellenes of the world was that of Lord Byron, who is celebrated in Greece as a national hero.

 He raised money for the revolution by selling his English estate, which raised some £11,250 pounds sterling, all of which he planned to spend on the Greek cause.
 In today’s money, Byron would have been a millionaire many times over, and the news that a fabulously wealthy British aristocrat known for his generosity had arrived in Greece made Byron the object of much solicitation in a desperately poor country like Greece.

 He joined forces with Greek rebel leaders fighting the Ottomans near Missolonghi.
 In 1824 he planned to attack the Turkish-held fortress of Lepanto, at the mouth of the Gulf of Corinth, despite his lack of military experience.